-Diffusion of potassium permanganate, image 3 of 4.
-A piece of potassium permanganate was placed at the bottom of the beaker at 12 o'clock (4 hours ago).
-It has now diffused throughout the water.
-The colour is darker than in A500/474, indicating that a more uniform concentration is being achieved throughout the solution.
-Diffusion is the random movement of molcules in solution eventually leading to a uniform concentraion of the molecules thoughout the solution.
-Diffusion always occurs from a region of high concentraion to a region of low.
-For a sequence showing the diffusion, see A350/131, A350/132 and A350/134.
+Diffusion of potassium permanganate, image 1 of 4.
+The clock shows that the experiment has started at 12 o'clock.
+The piece of potassium manganate can be seen at the bottom of the beaker.
+A wisp of purple can be seen, indicating that diffusion has started.
+Diffusion is the random movement of molcules in solution eventually leading to a uniform concentration of the molecules throughout the solution.
+Diffusion always occurs from a region of high concentration to a region of low.
+For a sequence showing the diffusion, see A350/132, A350/133 and A350/134.

 Model release not required.
 Property release not required.